Lady Bardales

 Lady Bardales (born November 29, 1982) is a Peruvian police officer who worked for former president Alejandro Toledo in 2005.
-Bardales is a lieutenant in the Peruvian National Police and was assigned to provide protection for President Toledo's wife.
+Bardales is a lieutenant in the Peruvian National Police and was assigned to protect President Toledo's wife.

 Background

-Lady Bardales was a fugitive of justice for months as she was sentenced for illegal enrichment, but failed to show up at court.
-On July 2, 2008, she surrendered to authorities.
+Lady Bardales was sentenced for illegal enrichment but failed to appear in court, making her a fugitive of justice for several months.
+On July 2, 2008, she surrendered to the relevant authorities.

 On September 23, 2008, Lady Bardales was released from prison, with all charges dropped due to lack of evidence.